New York Yankees: Personnel

+Active roster

 Retired numbers

 The Yankees have retired 22 numbers for 24 individuals, the most in Major League Baseball.

 The retired numbers were displayed behind the old Yankee Stadium's left-field fence and in front of the opposing team's bullpen, forming a little alley that connects Monument Park to the left-field stands.
-When the franchise moved across the street to the new stadium, the numbers were incorporated into Monument Park that sits place in center field between both bullpens.
+When the franchise moved across the street to the new stadium, the numbers were incorporated into Monument Park that sits in center field between both bullpens.
 The 21 numbers are placed on the wall in chronological order, beginning with Lou Gehrig's number 4.
 This was retired soon after Gehrig left baseball on July 4, 1939, the same day he gave his famous farewell speech.
 His was the first number retired in Major League Baseball history.
 Beneath the numbers are plaques with the names of the players and a descriptive paragraph.

 The number 42 was retired throughout Major League Baseball in honor of Jackie Robinson on April 15, 1997, the 50th anniversary of his breaking the color barrier.
 The day was declared Jackie Robinson Day, and was later observed by all of baseball, with select players from every team wearing the number 42.
 Players who wore No. 42 at the time were allowed to continue to wear it until they left the team with which they played on April 15, 1997; Mariano Rivera was the last active player covered under that grandfather clause.

 In 1972, the number 8 was retired for two players on the same day, in honor of catcher Bill Dickey and his protege, catcher Yogi Berra.
 Berra inherited Dickey's number in 1948 after Dickey ended his playing career and became a coach.
 The numbers 37 and 6, retired for Casey Stengel and Joe Torre respectively, are the only numbers retired by the Yankees for someone who served solely as manager of the team.
 Stengel managed the Yankees to ten pennants and seven world championships between 1949 and 1960, including a record five consecutive world championships from 1949 through 1953.
 Joe Torre managed the Yankees from 1996 to 2007, winning six pennants and four World Series championships.
 On May 14, 2017, the Yankees retired number 2 in honor of Derek Jeter.
-This leaves 0 as the only single-digit number available for future Yankees, most recently worn by pitcher Adam Ottavino in 2020.
+This leaves 0 as the only single-digit number available for future Yankees.